Sarvottam Badami

 Sarvottam Badami (1910–2005) was an Indian film director of Hindi, Telugu, and Tamil films.
 He started his career as a sound recordist for the first talkie in India, Alam Ara (1931).
-In 1948 he helped set up the Films Division for news-reel and documentaries, where he worked as the chief producer in the newsreel department and also made documentaries.
+In 1948 he helped set up the Films Division, as the first state-owned film production and distribution unit, for newsreel and documentaries, where he worked as the chief producer in the newsreel department and also made documentaries.
 His active years were from 1932 to 1952 when he retired from the Films Division and from making feature films to settle in Bangalore.

 Early life

 Badami was born in 1910 to a revenue officer working in Mysore.
 He passed his SSLC and worked as a garage mechanic and then a projectionist in Select Picture House, Bangalore, both of which were owned by Ambalal Patel.
 Patel moved to Bombay and financed Ardeshir Irani of Imperial Film Company, and Chimanlal Desai as a partner forming Sagar Movietone in 1930.